inaimathi/langnostic/resources/posts/3d-printing-field-report.md

 ### CoreXY

 More complex units than bedslingers, because the gantry moves in multiple directions.
-These are generally built in cube frames rather than square frames.
+These are built in cube frames rather than square frames.
 They have a gantry that lets the toolhead move in the X and Y axes while staying stationary in Z. The bed just moves up and down in Z, which simplifies the motor situation there.
 The [Voron Trident](https://vorondesign.com/voron_trident), the [Prusa Core One](https://www.prusa3d.com/product/prusa-core-one/), [the100](https://github.com/MSzturc/the100), the [T250](https://github.com/MSzturc/T250) and the [Velociraptor](https://www.youtube.com/watch?v=zEN4l8Vj5LQ) are all examples of CoreXY machines (the last one has a cross gantry, but it still fits because the motors are stationary).
 Experimental builds of these tend to be speed machines, because this design hits a sweet spot in the weight/power curves that allows you to set records.
 Both the cartesian gantry machines and the flying gantry machines make slightly different trades that moves them off of that sweet spot in either direction.

 #### Cartesian Gantry